Integrations

 - Navigate to Settings → Integrations → Prometheus

-- Copy the Runframe webhook URL
+- Copy the webhook URL (format:

-- In Alertmanager, configure a webhook receiver:
+- In Alertmanager, configure a webhook receiver with your Runframe URL

 receivers: